Paracontrolled Distributions and the 3-dimensional Stochastic Quantization Equation: A commutation lemma

-\bib{grr}{article}{ author={A. M. Garsia}, author={E. Rodemich}, author={H. Rumsey}, title={A real variable lemma and the continuity of paths of some Gaussian processes}, journal={Indiana Univ.
-Math.
-J. 20}, year={1970}, number={6}, pages={565--578}, }
+\bib{grr}{article}{ author={A. M. Garsia}, author={E. Rodemich}, author={H. Rumsey}, title={A real variable lemma and the continuity of paths of some Gaussian processes}, journal={Indiana Univiversity Mathematical Journal}, volume={20}, year={1970}, number={6}, pages={565--578}, }